shadowfinderstudios/FishNet-Addressables-Sample/README.md

 # FishNet-Addressables-Showcase

 A W.I.P.
 2D URP showcase for FishNet in Unity created by Shadowfinder Studios.
 With 2D navmesh agent support using NavMeshPlus.
+The sample is set up to work with Unity Multiplayer Play Mode for quick testing.

+## Features

 This sample showcases different topics, among them:
-* Addressables
+* Addressables.
-* Scene loading; global, with addressable loading
+* Scene loading; global, with addressable loading.
 * Rideable vehicles; rowboat.
 * Mineable resources: rocks.
-* Network switchable Character
+* Network switchable character outfits.
-* Proximity radio using an observable distance condition and trigger
+* Proximity radio using an observable distance condition and trigger.
-* Shooting arrows
+* Shooting arrows.
-* Taking damage zones (campfire), healing zones, stat hud
+* Taking damage zones (campfire), healing zones, and stat HUD.
-* Health, mana and stamina loss/gain and regen
+* Health, mana and stamina loss/gain and regen.
-* Death implemented
+* Death implemented.

-The sample is set up to work with Unity Multiplayer Play Mode for quick testing.

-Instructions to play:
+## Showcases

 Showcase 1 - Scene loading and addressables